netneurolab/pypyls/README.md

 Using `git clone` and `python setup.py install` should do the trick.

 ## Usage
-Currently both `BehavioralPLS` and `MeanCenteredPLS` are implemented; however, these are limited in their abilities (i.e., they can only deal with one grouping factor).
+Currently both `BehavioralPLS` and `MeanCenteredPLS` are implemented.
 Example usage:

 ```python
 >>> import pyls